-  The ‘fill-in’ humans were good to Lexie and I and the man human took me for many walks, at first on my telescopic leash as he was unsure if I’d run away.
+The ‘fill-in’ humans were good to Lexie and me and the man human took me for many walks, at first on my telescopic leash as he was unsure if I’d run away.

-I noticed they helped with an unscheduled delivery of things needed by our humans’ son, so the man helped unload the truck, store it in the garage, and contacted the son to let him know it was there to be picked up.
+I noticed they helped with an unscheduled delivery of things needed by our humans’ son, so the man helped unload the truck, stored the delivery in the garage, and contacted the son to let him know it was there to be picked up.

 At first, I was skeptical of the ‘fill-in’ humans, but they were nice to us, took us for walks, brushed us and made sure we stuck to the rules.

-I think the ‘fill-in’ humans miss us, even though there’s a 3-month-old old Saint Bernard and two cats at the farmhouse they’re going to.
+I think the ‘fill-in’ humans miss us, even though there are a 3-month-old old Saint Bernard and two cats at the farmhouse they’re going to.
 I’d like it if they visited us next year when they return from living in Mexico!